Nick DeMartino: Early career

 DeMartino holds a Bachelor of Arts degree from the University of Louisville and a Master of Arts in media studies from Antioch College.
 As a television producer, DeMartino has produced TV documentaries about nuclear power, abortion, and comedy, among other topics.

 For the Labor Institute of Public Affairs, a media production and distribution unit for organized labor, DeMartino developed and managed a $20 million advertising and communications program, teleconferences, training programs and a cable television service.
 DeMartino subsequently founded the Washington Community Video Center and TeleVISIONS Magazine.
 As principal staff writer for the Carnegie Commission on the Future of Public Broadcasting, he wrote their report and follow-up study titled Keeping PACE with the New Television.
 DeMartino recommended the creation of a Fund for Independent Television, the prototype for ITVS.

 AFI

 Under DeMartino's leadership, AFI led a number of initiatives that influenced how digital media might best be employed within the worlds of entertainment and education.

 In 1990, DeMartino joined AFI to direct the Cinetex trade show, conference, and film festival.
+He also became a member of the AFI's Advanced Technology Program.